 The growing popularity of digital assets, like Bitcoin and other altcoins, brings higher risks for investors; particularly novices.
-In the last year complaints about cryptocurrency fraud and price manipulation on crypto exchanges has increased significantly.
+In the last year complaints about cryptocurrency fraud and price manipulation on crypto exchanges have increased significantly.
 But it’s not just market manipulation that causes people and businesses to lose money.
 Several types of cryptocurrency scams target crypto users.
 Fortunately, most transactions are traceable.

 Hackers compromise and empty digital wallets by targeting high-value wallets and using social engineering to exploit lapses in security.
 These hackers also obtain unauthorized access to administrative passwords and private keys through phishing scams.